openhab-scripters/openhab-helper-libraries/README.md

+* NOTE: This information is accurate after the latest JSR223 changes. *

 # openHAB 2.x: JSR223 Jython Code

 This is a repository of experimental Jython code that can be used with the SmartHome platform and openHAB 2.x (after the pending [PR](https://github.com/eclipse/smarthome/pull/1783) has been merged).